nutanixdev/python-api-lab-devmktg/contents/setup.rst

 Lab Setup
 +++++++++

-For this lab your laptop of workstation will need to be configured with Python Flask and all required dependencies.
+For this lab your laptop or workstation will need to be configured with Python Flask and all required dependencies.
+In an upcoming section, you will be guided through creating an easy installation method to satisfy all dependencies.

 Project Location
 ................